airbytehq/airbyte/airbyte-integrations/connectors/destination-hdfs/README.md

 # Hdfs Destination

-This is the repository for the Hdfs destination connector, written in Python.
+This is the repository for the HDFS destination connector, written in Python.
+Data received by this destination will be written to an HDFS cluster that is accessible insecurely over HTTP.

 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/destinations/hdfs).

 ## Local development